birchturtle/laundry/README.md

 ## ToDo
 Looks and functionality is very basic, on purpose, so it's easy to change stuff and style it the way you want.
-On my to-do list is first of all adding e-mail notifications; Currently the app gives basic UI signals *on* the website, i.e. "a laundry" is in red if it needs attention; attention is need when the status has not been updated in 3.5 hours (and status is not done_done).
-First up is therefore to add a cron-able endpoint somewhere to run every 30 min or so, and if any "laundries" are found that require attention, an e-mail is sent to all users.

 That's it for me currently - thanks for reading! :)